Every day you live, your life expectancy increases by six hours. Incredible, eh?

 Especially when, as I’ve said, that broad middle-age is expanding like the average Briton’s waistline.

 Conventional wisdom is that you should vary your exposure to the two main assets according to your age, where:

 100 – your age = your equity allocation

 For instance, if you’re 60, you should have 40% of your assets in equities (100-60) and the rest in bonds.2

 But does this ratio still make sense in a world where many pre-schoolers are innocently toddling towards the 22nd Century?

 There’s obviously no definitive answer.
 But here’s a few things to think about.

 Inflation is your enemy

 This is the big one.
-People retiring on fixed annuities at 60 could live to see their incomes ravaged as badly by inflation as arthritis does in their joints.
+People retiring on fixed payment annuities at 60 who live to 100 could live to see their fixed incomes ravaged as badly by inflation as arthritis does for their joints.

 Higher risk equals higher returns